Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-sample-proposal.md

 ### Implementation Timeline

-**Day 1**: Get started on the infrastructure of the extension, following <a href="https://developer.chrome.com/extensions/getstarted">this guide</a> from Chrome.
+**Day 1**: Get started on the infrastructure of the extension, following [this guide](https://developer.chrome.com/extensions/getstarted) from Chrome.
 By the end of the day, I will have:

 - A completed `package.json`
 - A completed `manifest.json`